 However, until the number of these types of bicycle accidents in San Francisco reaches zero, victims will still suffer severe life-threatening and life-altering injuries.
 Such debilitating wounds can leave lasting scars, have life-long effects, and may require multiple surgeries, hospitalization, and months of therapy—which all add up.

-If you’ve been injured in a large vehicle crash while riding in our city, contact the experienced San Francisco bicycle accident lawyers at Sally Morin Law.
+If you’ve been injured in a large vehicle crash while riding in our city, contact the experienced San Francisco bicycle accident lawyers at Sally Morin Personal Injury Lawyers.
 We will fight tirelessly for you and deliver hassle-free claim resolution.
-Submit your case online or call (415) 413-0033 today.
+Submit your case for a FREE online evation or call (415) 413-0033 today.